ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ```
   → Backlog item: implement multiplayer functionality for memory game
   → Backlog item: add relevant documentation for database
-  → Backlog item: build API using express framework and nodejs
+  → Backlog item: build API using express framework and node.js
   → Backlog item: add features such as leaderboard and recent games and test on those features

 ```